adamerikoff/faireplus/README.md

 faireplus is an experiment designed for **comparing various approaches to sequence generation**.
 While it initially focuses on French toponyms (place names), its architecture is built to be easily **extensible to other domains and languages**.

+---

+## Generated Sequences Examples

 Below are examples of sequences generated using different configurations and models within this experiment.

----

 ### Baseline Generated Sequences (Simple Bigram Probabilities)